Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 |Two-paired screw terminals (dominos)| 1 or 2**|1 or 2**|
 |15&thinsp;cm chunks of 2-joint-wire for irometer tensiometer| 1 or 2** |1 or 2**|

+^you can equivalently use a non rechargeable 3.6V lithium battery with a 1-AA battery holder.\
 ^^for solar PCBA devices, 2 jumper junctions can be used instead of the 2 FF jumper wires.\
 **2 for 2WT devices, otherwise 1.